 Equivalence of function contract specifiers is determined as follows.
 Two sequences of function contract specifiers are considered to be the same if they consist of the same function contract specifiers in the same order.
-A function contract specifier c1 on a function declaration d1 is the same as a function contract specifier c2 on a function declaration d2 if their predicates p1 and p2 would satisfy the one-definition rule (odr) if placed in an imaginary function body on the declarations d1 and d2, respectively, except the names of function parameters, names of template parameters, and the result name may be different.
-(The entities found by name lookup will be the same.)
+A function contract specifier c1 on a function declaration d1 is the same as a function contract specifier c2 on a function declaration d2 if their predicates p1 and p2 would satisfy the one-definition rule (ODR) if placed in an imaginary function body on the declarations d1 and d2, respectively, except the names of function parameters, names of template parameters, and the name of the result binding may be different.7 (The entities found by name lookup will be the same.)